-Ice::Identity id;
+Ice.Identity id = new Ice.Identity();

 id.name = "Fred"; // Not unique, but good enough for now

 '''

-Activating a C++ Servant
+Activating a C# Servant

 Merely creating a servant instance does nothing: the Ice run time becomes aware of the existence of a servant only once you explicitly tell the object adapter about the servant.
 To activate a servant, you invoke the add operation on the object adapter.
 Assuming that we have access to the object adapter in the adapter variable, we can write: